 Our business has been and may continue to be adversely impacted by the effects of COVID-19 and its aftermath.
 In addition to negative macroeconomic effects on our business, decreased consumer demand for products offered by our clients, and reduced client budgets, the COVID-19 pandemic and any other related adverse public health developments have caused and may further cause declines in revenue and margin, and disruption to our business may continue or worsen over a prolonged period.
-The businesses of our clients and third-party media publishers (including strategic partners) have also been negatively affected and may continue to be disrupted by reduced demand, consumer creditworthiness, delinquencies, absenteeism, quarantines, economic responses our government is taking to limit the human and economic impact of the COVID-19 pandemic (e.g., stimulus payments) and restrictions on employees' ability to work, office closures and travel or health-related restrictions.
+The businesses of our clients and third-party media publishers (including strategic partners) have also been negatively affected and may continue to be disrupted by reduced demand, consumer creditworthiness, delinquencies, absenteeism, quarantines, economic responses by the U.S. and other governments to limit the human and economic impact of the COVID-19 pandemic (e.g., stimulus payments) and restrictions on employees' ability to work, office closures and travel or health-related restrictions.
 In addition, in the aftermath of the pandemic, it may be the case that consumers spend less time researching and comparing online, which could represent decreased demand for the online products and services that we market for our clients.
 Depending on the magnitude and duration of such disruptions and their effect on client spending and/or the availability of quality media from third-party publishers including strategic partners, our business, financial condition, operating results and cash flows could be adversely affected.

-In addition, COVID-19 or other disease outbreaks has in the short-run, and may over the longer term, adversely affect the economies and financial markets within many countries, including in the United States, resulting in an economic downturn that has and could continue to negatively affect marketing and advertising spend in products offered by our clients or on media availability or performance.
-For example, certain companies that operate in the credit-driven markets such as credit cards and personal loans have been negatively impacted by economic and employment conditions.
+In addition, COVID-19 and other disease outbreaks have adversely affected, and may continue to adversely affect, the economic and financial market stability within many countries, including in the United States, and could continue to negatively affect marketing and advertising spend in products offered by our clients or on media availability or performance.
+For example, certain companies that operate in the credit-driven markets such as credit cards and personal loans have seen and may continue to see reductions in near-term demand for our services due to the weakened, or additional weakening of, economic and employment conditions, and the uncertainty over the length and depth of the economic downturn.
 Such continuing effects of COVID-19, and other similar effects, have resulted and may continue to result in reduced marketing and advertising spend or drops in media availability or performance, which could have a material adverse effect on our business, financial condition, operating results and cash flows.
 There can be no assurance that any decrease in revenue or margin resulting from COVID-19 will be offset by increased revenue or margin in subsequent periods or that our business, financial condition, operating results and cash flows will remain consistent with pre-pandemic expectations and/or performances.